claudia-caten/stat386-projects/_posts/2022-11-17-Exploring-the-NBA.md

 # Looking Forward
 Exploring the data is just the beginning.
 Now that we have found out more about our data we can use it to tell a story.
 In addition, we can use our data to make an interence or predictions about our data.
 I am still learning more about data analyzation and have ways to grow.
 I think if I am going to keep using this data I want to gain more data about players such as height and weight to predict what physical attributes make a great NBA player.
+If you want to see the code that I used for this project you can find it <a href="https://github.com/claudia-caten/web-scraping"> HERE </a>.